How to Become a Surgeon

 Each state has their own rules for licensure, but many have a limited medical license that residency students can apply for directly after getting their residency match.
 This limited license allows practice under supervision.

-• Both licensing exams are composed of three steps:
+Both licensing exams are composed of three steps:

-• Step 1 typically occurs during the second year of medical school and covers the fundamental science for the practice of medicine.
+1. Step 1 typically occurs during the second year of medical school and covers the fundamental science for the practice of medicine.

-• Step 2 occurs during the third or fourth year and is more specific to clinical skills and clinical knowledge gained during rotations
+2. Step 2 occurs during the third or fourth year and is more specific to clinical skills and clinical knowledge gained during rotations

-• You can take each step a limited number of times.
+You can take each step a limited number of times.
 For instance, If you have attempted a step four or more times and do not pass, you are ineligible to apply for any other steps in the USMLE sequence.
+You must pass Step 3 before applying to any State Medical Board

-* There will be extra steps and fees if you're a graduate of a medical school outside the United States.
+*There will be extra steps and fees if you’re a graduate of a medical school outside the United States.

 Step 7: Complete a Residency Program

-Accredited surgical residency programs cannot require residents to work more than 80 a week.
-However, programs in surgical specialties can apply for an extension to increase the weekly limit to 88 hours per week.
+Some specialties like obstetrics start their surgical residency in their specialty.
+Accredited surgical residency programs cannot require residents to work more than 80 hours a week.
+An important thing to keep in mind is that programs in surgical specialties can apply for an extension to increase the weekly limit to 88 hours.

-Surgical residencies can be more taxing than other types of clinical experiences.
+To get into a surgical residency program, you’ll participate in an algorithm-like process that matches you to a residency program.
+Most students begin applying to residencies in their final year of medical school, but the American Colleges of Surgeons recommends you familiarize yourself and start some steps of the process in your third year.
 A residency helps surgeons refine their acute operating skills and on-the-spot decision-making abilities.
 Surgical residencies last a minimum of five years, unless you go into dental or eye surgery.

 Step 8: Begin a Fellowship Program

 A fellowship helps surgeons gain experience in their chosen surgical specialty.
-Hospitals offer fellowships in surgical specialties like orthopedic, plastic, cardiothoracic, and neurological surgery.
+Hospitals offer fellowships in surgical specialties like orthopedic, plastic, cardio-thoracic, and neurological surgery.

-Candidates must have completed a residency training program approved by the Residency Review Committee and accredited by the Accreditation Council for Graduate Medical Education.
 Candidates can apply directly to some colleges or search for fellowships through an agency like the Fellowship Council.

 Step 9: Become Board Certified in Your Surgical Specialty